 Tricycles are easier to ride and steer compared to bicycles, at least for slow moving beginners.
 Based on the intuitive appeal of 'the hand of god' approach, and ignoring the forewarnings, we considered making a vehicle (a bricycle) which could, by adjustment, transition smoothly from a tricycle to bicycle.
 For example, a beginner could start in tricycle-mode and change into bicycle-mode as she gains proficiency.
-The idea was to avoid the discrete changes needed in the Klein sequence-of-thinner-

 Figure 3. a) Training wheel suspension.
 The rear wheels are connected to each other via a parallelogram mechanism.
 The connection between points P and Q is effectively a zero rest-length spring.
-The lengths aand b are adjustable. b) Force generated by the zero rest-length spring, is proportional to the length PQ and the component of the force perpendicular to PQ is proportional to $a\sin\phi$ . c) The restoring torque generated by the spring force $F_s$ about point O is $kba\sin\phi$ .
-This counters, less or more depending on parameters, the destabilizing gravitational torque $mgh \sin \phi$ .
+The lengths a and b are adjustable. b) Force generated by the zero rest-length spring, is proportional to the length PQ and the component of the force perpendicular to PQ is proportional to $a\sin\phi$. c) The restoring torque generated by the spring force F_s about point O is $kba\sin\phi$.
+This counters, less or more depending on parameters, the destabilizing gravitational torque $mgh\sin\phi$.